Christoph

 LaTeX [link]

 A high-quality document preparation and typesetting system optimized for technical and scientific documents.
-Also useful for creating presentations (e.g., with the Beamer [link] class) and posters (e.g., with Per Sederberg's [link] Tkboxen style [available upon request]).
+Also useful for creating presentations and posters.

 Unison [link]